yumium/tech_notes/Systems Performance.md

 Dynamic instrumentation: allow tracing for an already running program.
 Works similar to debugger, modifies in-memory instructions to insert instrumentation routines (except unlike debugger the program continues running and doesn't trigger a trap to handover control to interactive debugger)

+Dynamic instrumentation is amazing because it's hard to know where to look before running the program.
+Dynamic insturmentation allow engineers to locate the performance problem faster, without needing to keep restarting the program

 **Experimentation**